zack6yuan/zack6yuan/README.md

 - 📫 How to reach me: **Message me through my socials**

-- ⚡ Fun fact: **I'm also a Graphic Designer and have Adobe application skills**
+- ⚡ Fun fact: **I'm also a Graphic Designer and proficinent in Adobe Cloud applications**

 <h3 align="left">Connect with me:</h3>
 <p align="left">